huynguyengl99/chanx/docs/user-guide/authentication.rst

 4. If authentication succeeds, the connection is accepted
 5. If authentication fails, the connection is closed with an error message

+Chanx supports authentication via cookies or query parameters that are passed during the initial WebSocket handshake.
+Since browsers don't allow custom headers in WebSocket connections, cookie-based authentication is the recommended approach for browser clients.

 Configuration
 -------------